My Sinus Story

 - cool steam ultrasonic humidifiers are inexpensive, easy to operate; can benefit greatly sinus and nasal membranes

-- these membranes should be kept moist especially at night
+- these membranes should be kept moist with clear mucus especially at night

 - use a hygrometer to monitor room humidity level